Method-Security/codeanalyze/docs/docs/index.md

 ## Version Command

-Run `networkscan version` to get the exact version information for your binary
+Run `codeanalyze version` to get the exact version information for your binary

 ## Output Formats

-For more information on the various output formats that are supported by networkscan, see the [Output Formats](https://method-security.github.io/docs/output.html) page in our organization wide documentation.
+For more information on the various output formats that are supported by codeanalyze, see the [Output Formats](https://method-security.github.io/docs/output.html) page in our organization wide documentation.